erikjalevik/ts-electron-boilerplate/README.md

 To avoid having to type the path to the Electron binary all the time, we add an NPM run script allowing us to start the app by doing:

 `npm start`

+## 3. Install TypeScript

+`npm install typescript --save-dev`

+Then create a `tsconfig.json` containing options for how TypeScript will compile your source files.

+Since we're targeting Electron, which comes with a modern version of Chromium, we should be OK with using `"es6"` as target.

+We do however need to set `"module": "CommonJS"` since it seems Node is still not good at handling ES6 modules.
+This option converts any `import` statements in the TypeScript sources to `require` statements in the generated JavaScript.